eigenein/energizer/book/installation.md

 ## `docker-compose.yml`

 We're almost ready to bring it up.
-Create the `docker-compose.yml`.
-Here you'll need to ensure that it contains correct paths to your:
+Copy-paste the following `docker-compose.yml` file.
+You'll need to ensure that it contains correct paths in the `volumes` sections.

-- SQLite database file
+The following configuration provides good defaults for Raspberry Pi.
+Pay attention:
-- Nginx configuration file
+- `network_mode: 'host'` is needed for My IoT to talk to other devices.

-The following configuration provides good defaults for Raspberry Pi:
+- `image: tobi312/rpi-nginx` is needed specifically for Raspberry Pi.
+Use normal `image: nginx` otherwise.

 ```yaml
 version: '3.7'